samueljacsev/TSCIL-AL/README.md

 <!-- ABOUT THE PROJECT -->
-## Class-incremental Learning for Time Series with Active Learning: Benchmark and Evaluation
+# TSCIL-AL: Active Class-Incremental Learning for Time Series
+## Benchmark & Evaluation &nbsp;·&nbsp; Introducing TypiCore

+Time series data play a pivotal role across numerous domains, including healthcare and manufacturing.
+In real-world environments, models must cope with distribution shifts over time, a challenge commonly addressed through Continual Learning (CL) techniques.
+However, existing CL methods face a critical limitation: real-world data streams are rarely fully labeled, making annotation cost a major practical constraint.

+This paper investigates Active Class-Incremental Learning (ACIL) for multivariate time series, where a model must sequentially learn new classes while selectively querying labels under a fixed annotation budget.

+We present a systematic evaluation of a wide range of query strategies combined with multiple rehearsal-based approaches, assessing their impact on plasticity, stability, and label efficiency across four benchmark datasets.

+Our analysis reveals the limitations of uncertainty-based and distribution-aware methods in achieving strong performance under constrained labeling budgets.
+To address these shortcomings, we propose TypiCore, a novel hybrid query strategy that alternates between typicality-based and diversity-based sample selection across active learning cycles, enabling the construction of memory buffers that are both representative and diverse.
+Evaluated on the TSCIL benchmark, TypiCore delivers statistically significant improvements over all baselines and matches or surpasses fully supervised continual learning performance on multiple datasets while requiring a fraction of the available labels.

-This project is a fork of the [TSCIL](https://github.com/zqiao11/TSCIL) repository: a unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on Pytorch now extended with Active Learning capabilities.
-The [paper](https://arxiv.org/abs/2402.12035) has been accepted by SIGKDD 2024.
-Our CIL benchmarks are established with open-sourced real-world time series datasets.
-Based on these, our toolkit provides a simple way to customize the continual learning settings.
-Hyperparameter selection is based on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).
+> This project is a fork of the [TSCIL](https://github.com/zqiao11/TSCIL) repository — a unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on PyTorch — extended with Active Learning capabilities.
-The addition of Active Learning enables the framework to intelligently select the most informative samples for labeling, improving efficiency and performance in class-incremental learning scenarios.
-This extension is designed to support various active learning strategies and seamlessly integrate them into the existing TSCIL pipeline.

 ## Requirements
 ![](https://img.shields.io/badge/python-3.10-green.svg)